ascholerChemeketa/cs160Reader/_sources/CSPPythonData/Exercises.rst

     Tip: When you get the high value, you will need to convert it from a string to a float to work with it as a decimal number.
 This should look like: ``float(values[??])``.

-    The final version of your program should only print out the highest value, but you should work your way up to that.
+    The final version of your program should only print out the one highest value, but you should work your way up to that.
 Start by printing out all of the monthly high values, then worry about finding the highest one.